nova-pkgs/python/Doc/library/ssl.rst

       >>> import ssl
       >>> timestamp = ssl.cert_time_to_seconds("Jan  5 09:34:43 2018 GMT")
-      >>> timestamp  # doctest: +SKIP
+      >>> timestamp
       1515144883
       >>> from datetime import datetime
-      >>> print(datetime.utcfromtimestamp(timestamp))  # doctest: +SKIP
+      >>> print(datetime.utcfromtimestamp(timestamp))
       2018-01-05 09:34:43

    "notBefore" or "notAfter" dates must use GMT (:rfc:`5280`).

-   .. versionchanged:: 3.5
+   .. versionchanged:: 2.7.9
       Interpret the input time as a time in UTC as specified by 'GMT' timezone in the input string.
 Local timezone was used previously.
 Return an integer (no fractions of a second in the input format)

-.. function:: get_server_certificate(addr, ssl_version=PROTOCOL_TLS, ca_certs=None)
+.. function:: get_server_certificate(addr, ssl_version=PROTOCOL_SSLv23, ca_certs=None)

    Given the address ``addr`` of an SSL-protected server, as a (*hostname*, *port-number*) pair, fetches the server's certificate, and returns it as a PEM-encoded string.
 If ``ssl_version`` is specified, uses that version of the SSL protocol to attempt to connect to the server.
-If ``ca_certs`` is specified, it should be a file containing a list of root certificates, the same format as used for the same parameter in :meth:`SSLContext.wrap_socket`.
+If ``ca_certs`` is specified, it should be a file containing a list of root certificates, the same format as used for the same parameter in :func:`wrap_socket`.
 The call will attempt to validate the server certificate against that set of root certificates, and will fail if the validation attempt fails.

-   .. versionchanged:: 3.3
+   .. versionchanged:: 2.7.9

-      This function is now IPv6-compatible.
+      This function is now IPv6-compatible, and the default *ssl_version* is changed from :data:`PROTOCOL_SSLv3` to :data:`PROTOCOL_SSLv23` for

-   .. versionchanged:: 3.5
-      The default *ssl_version* is changed from :data:`PROTOCOL_SSLv3` to :data:`PROTOCOL_TLS` for maximum compatibility with modern servers.
+      maximum compatibility with modern servers.

 .. function:: DER_cert_to_PEM_cert(DER_cert_bytes)